 - Total Dissolved Solids: 500 – 5000 ppm

 Too much chlorine can irritate your skin, eyes, nose, throat, and even your lungs.
-Too little and you may be opening yourself up to all kinds of waterborne diseases.
+Too little, and you may be opening yourself up to all kinds of waterborne diseases.
 It’s important to test your pool waters regularly.
-Use any pool chemical test kit that is available easily at a supermarket or a store that stocks swimming pool supplies.
+Use any pool chemical test kit available easily at a supermarket or a store that stocks swimming pool supplies.

-Ideally, you should round up the capacity of your pool to ascertain how many tablets you may need.
+Ideally, you should round up your pool’s capacity to ascertain how many tablets you may need.
 Most three-inch tablets are suitable for about 5,000 gallons of water.
 So if your pool has 14,000 gallons of water, you should use three of these tablets.
 But if your pool has 16,000 gallons of water, use four tablets.
 Read the instruction label carefully before administering the tablet.

 How to Add Chlorine Tablets to Your Pool